shibjyoti555/HeartRateMonitor/README.md

 An Arduino-based heart rate monitoring system that provides real-time BPM readings with visual feedback and health advisories.

+## How it Started

+This was my Minor Project of my college curriculum that I completed in a rush :P

 ## Features

 - **Real-time Heart Rate Detection**: Accurate BPM measurement using analog pulse sensor